 By choosing the S2 over Sonos Play: 5, you will be more than happy with sound quality.
 You will also notice a passive radiator on the back of the S2, which helps push around more air.
 If you’re looking for plenty of bass, you’ll get it!!!

 In our test, we found the “wide” sound setting much better than “normal”.
 In wide, you’ll notice clarity of the sound along with notable treble and upper-mids.
 While this is our preference that resulted in a balanced sounding speaker, of course, how you prefer the sound can be adjusted with a quick switch of this setting.

-Bottom-line: If you’re looking for a wireless speaker that’s lounge-ready, then this is a great option for under £300.
+Bottom-line: If you’re looking for a wireless speaker that’s lounge-ready, then this is a great option for under £60 at the time of publication, an amazing package for a new lower price.
 You will get bigger sound than the Sonos Play 1 and a better price point than Sonos Play: 5, also with similar results in sound and features.

 While not perfect, the choice of S2 might ultimately come down to what brands you like more and of course, price.